Angus Haywood is a black and white film, landscape photographer.

-Influences and respect over the years have been for the work of Fay Godwin, working with Michael Kenna and Charlie Waite and their artworks through the Bosham Gallery, Bill Brandt, Cartier-Bresson, and other contemporary photographers.
+Influences and respect over the years have been for the work of Fay Godwin, working with Michael Kenna and Charlie Waite and their artworks through the Bosham Gallery, Bill Brandt, Cartier-Bresson, and other contemporary photographers, such as Masao Yamamoto in Japan.
 Man Ray, Capa, Brassai, Vivian Maier, Kertesz, Ansel Adams, Doisneau, Edward and Brett Weston, Sebastiao Salgado, all of these photographers hold an ongoing interest.

 His evolution to black & white film photography began in the 1980’s, when first given a Russian ‘Zenit’ film camera, progressing to a very manual Swedish ‘Hasselblad 500-series’ medium-format film camera, with its well-known, quality German ‘Zeiss’ lenses.
 This Hasselblad doesn’t even have a battery.
 Long exposures of minutes to hours wanting to express the movement of clouds, water, leaves, trees, time, require a tripod, as do most photographs for sharpness.
 The film-rolls are processed by hand, then crafted by Angus within the photographic darkroom into handmade silver gelatin prints of limited edition numbers.
 They are professionally dry-mounted on mountboard, and framed with archival, anti-reflective/UV glass to allow really seeing through to the detail and help preserve the print over decades.